 StaticSync can also be used as an import mechanism with the 'ingest' option which moves the file into ResourceSpace's own filestore, just as if the file had been uploaded directly to ResourceSpace.
 Furthermore, metadata can be extracted from the file's path via multiple path/metadata mappings to assist with metadata entry.
 In other words different parts of the tree structure can map to metadata fields so that project codes and similar metadata can be determined automatically without the uploading user needing to edit resources manually via ResourceSpace.

-StaticSync is configured via config.php.
-Settings are described in config.default.php.
+StaticSync is configured via include/config.php.
+All settings are described in include/config.default.php.

 - $syncdir - The synchronised folder.

 - $staticsync_userref - User ID to use for StaticSync actions